Skip to Content Skip to Footer

 Standards

 The Clayton State Library supports the statements on collection development contained within the "Standards for Libraries in Higher Education" adopted by the American Library Association's Association of College and Research Libraries.
-Since accrediting agencies, such as the Southern Association of Colleges and Schools, the National Council for Accreditation of Teacher Education, and the Assembly of Collegiate Schools of Business generally use these standards to evaluate Library collections, it is important that the Library maintain these standards.
+Since accrediting agencies, such as the Southern Association of Colleges and Schools, the National Council for Accreditation of Teacher Education, and the Assembly of Collegiate Schools of Business generally use these standards to evaluate library collections, it is important that the library maintain these standards.

 Intellectual Freedom and Censorship

 The Clayton State Library recognizes that the free access to ideas and full freedom of expression are fundamental to the educational process.
-The Library will attempt to purchase materials which represent a wide variety of viewpoints on religious, political, sexual, social, economic, scientific, and moral issues.
-To this end, the Library subscribes to and complies with the American Library Association Library Bill of Rights.
+The library will attempt to purchase materials which represent a wide variety of viewpoints on religious, political, sexual, social, economic, scientific, and moral issues.
+To this end, the library subscribes to and complies with the American Library Association Library Bill of Rights.

 An individual or group questioning the appropriateness of material within the collection will be referred to the Clayton State University Dean of Libraries.